Discover the Mills of Mallorca

 The Mills of Mallorca

-When you land at Mallorca airport, the first thing that will catch your attention is the number of windmills waiting to welcome you.
-These windmills are used to extract water and have been part of the Mallorcan landscape since the mid-19th century, but there are more windmills to discover, and although they have an agricultural tradition, today they are part of a rich heritage and one of the most curious images of our island.
+When you are landing at the airport of Mallorca, the first thing that will catch your attention is the number of windmills waiting to welcome you.
+These windmills are for water extraction and since the mid-nineteenth century are part of the landscape of Mallorca, but there are more windmills to discover, and although of agricultural tradition, today they are part of a rich heritage and one of the most curious images of our island.

-Today we explain you more about these endearing “giants” and don’t hesitate to discover with us much more about the historical and scenic heritage of Mallorca with our cultural routes.
+Today we explain you more about these endearing “giants” and do not hesitate to discover with us with us much more about the historical and scenic heritage of Mallorca with our cultural routes.
 Sign up now!

 TYPES OF MILLS

 Mills have been used since ancient times for agricultural purposes, mainly for grinding grain.
-They are machines that harness a type of energy (from air, water or human or animal power) to convert it into rotational energy, moving a rigid body that rotates around a fixed axis.
+These are machines that harness a type of energy (air, water, human or animal power) to convert it into rotational energy, moving a rigid body that rotates around a fixed axis.
 The first windmills, those using wind power, are believed to have appeared in Persia in the mid-7th century and reached Europe in the 10th century, although by the 12th century they were very popular throughout the continent.

-Did you know that nowhere else in the world is there such a concentration of windmills as in Mallorca?
-There are more than 3,000 windmills that since 2004 the Balearic Government and the Consell de Mallorca have been trying to recover thanks to a restoration and conservation plan, as they are a symbol of the identity of our island.
+Did you know that nowhere in the world is there such a concentration of windmills as in Mallorca?
+There are more than 3,000 windmills that since 2004 the Balearic Government and the Consell de Mallorca are trying to recover thanks to a restoration and conservation plan as they are a symbol of identity of our island.
 Don’t miss them!

 WHEAT MILLS

-In Mallorca there are already documented windmills for grinding flour before the Christian conquest, and since the 14th century there have been several windmills such as those in Levante and Poniente de Palma (Barrios del Molinar and el Jonquet) and in other areas of Mallorca, which today conserve part of their complex, and are even depicted in paintings from the period.
+In Mallorca there are already documented windmills for grinding flour before the Christian conquest and since the 14th century several windmills such as those in Levante and Poniente de Palma (Barrios del Molinar and el Jonquet) and in other areas of Mallorca, which today conserve part of their set, are even represented in paintings of the time.

-With the appearance of flour mills at the end of the 19th century and the technological change driven by new explosion and electric motors, these mills began a period of decline and abandonment until public institutions began to take an interest in them, in their protection and restoration.
+With the appearance of flour mills at the end of the 19th century and the technological change driven by new explosion and electric motors, these mills will begin a period of decline and abandonment until public institutions begin to take an interest in them, in their protection and restoration.
 Today there are 622 flour windmills in Mallorca.

 WATER EXTRACTION MILLS

-The first mills of this type were designed by the Dutch engineer Paul Bouvij in the mid-19th century as part of a plan to drain the area known today as the Pla de Sant Jordi.
-Their mission was to extract groundwater from what was then a lagoon, and they were initially very similar to flour mills, with a base, circular tower, capital and between 6-8 blades.
+The first mills of this type came from the Dutch engineer Paul Bouvij in the mid-nineteenth century in a plan to drain the area now known as the Pla de Sant Jordi.
+Their mission was the extraction of groundwater from what was then a lagoon, and in the beginning they were very similar to the flour mills, with a base, circular tower, capital and between 6-8 blades.

-Soon they began to be designed specifically for their function, using wooden slats instead of blades that opened and closed like a fan.
-These were known as molins de ramell, and in the 1870s an arrowhead tail was incorporated to replace the manual rudder and allow the mill to orient itself automatically so as to make better use of the force of the wind.
+Soon they will begin to be designed specifically for its function, placing wooden slats instead of blades and that as a fan, open and close, are known as ramell windmillsIn the 1870’s an arrowhead tail was incorporated to replace the manual rudder and allow the mill to automatically orient itself in order to take better advantage of the force of the wind.

-In the 1930’s, following the same operation as the previous ones, the well-known molins de ferro (iron mills) appeared, which replaced wood with steel and were built on a square base; they are the most abundant on the island today.
-In the 1960s they began to be abandoned due to the replacement of engines and the decline of agriculture in the face of the incipient tourist industry and the progressive salinisation of groundwater.
+In the 1930s, following the same operation as the previous ones, the well-known “molins de ferro” appeared. molins de ferrowhich substitute wood for steel and are built on a square base, are the most abundant today on our island.
+In the 1960s they began to be abandoned due to the replacement of engines and the decline of agriculture in the face of the incipient tourist industry and progressive salinization of groundwater.

-Today, there are still some 2,300 of these mills in the municipalities of Campos, Sa Pobla and Palma.
+Today there are about 2,300 of these mills distributed in the municipalities of Campos, Sa Pobla and Palma.

 BLOOD MILLS

-Unlike the previous mills, the blood mill is the one that is moved by animal power, generally in Mallorca by someras (a type of Mallorcan donkey).
-They are generally found in the possesions (rustic estates for family use) and were mainly used to grind grain, although they were also used to grind other products or to produce oil, in this case they are called trujal.
-Although hundreds of mills are documented in historical references, there is no current inventory of this type of mill.
+Unlike the previous mills, the blood mill is the one that moves thanks to animal power, generally in Mallorca by shallow (type of Majorcan donkey).
+They are generally found in the possesions (rustic farms for family use) and were mainly used to grind grain, although also other products or to produce oil, in this case they are called trujal.
+Although hundreds of mills are documented in historical references, there is no current inventory of this type of mills.

 RESTAURANTS IN THE MILLS

 Many of the windmills have adapted to the economic transformation of Mallorca and have used the old dwellings at their base to become restaurants, such as the charming Sa Farinera restaurant, next to the airport, which offers a familiar and traditional environment.
-Its speciality in grilled meats has made it one of the favourite restaurants of the locals for generations, or the Moli d’en Pau in Sineu, a village in the centre of the island, which offers an exquisite menu of traditional and signature local gastronomy in an incomparable setting.
+Its specialty in grilled meats has made it one of the favorite restaurants of the locals for generations, or the Moli d’en Pau in Sineu, a village in the center of the island, which offers an exquisite menu of traditional and signature local gastronomy in an incomparable setting.

 MUSEUM OF THE MILLS

-Discover more secrets of the world of windmills by visiting the Museu del Molins, located in the emblematic Jonquet neighbourhood, with its seafaring tradition and spectacular views of the Bay of Palma.
-This museum offers guided tours on Mondays, Wednesdays and Fridays from 10:00 to 13:00 and is managed by the social foundation Amadip, which works for the labour inclusion of people with disabilities on the island.
+Discover more secrets of the world of mills by visiting the Windmill Museum located in the emblematic neighborhood of the Jonquet, of seafaring tradition and spectacular views to the Bay of Palma.
+This museum offers guided tours on Mondays, Wednesdays and Fridays from 10:00 to 13:00 and is managed by the social foundation Amadip, which works for the labor inclusion of people with disabilities on the island.

 Make an appointment at https://esmentguies.es/visitas/museu-dels-molins-moli-den-garleta/